IN THIS ARTICLE:

 Wasted Link Equity

-Link equity is a search engine ranking factor based on the idea that certain links pass value and authority from one page to another.
-This value depends on factors such as the linking page’s authority and topical relevance.
-Since topical relevance and authority take a great deal of time to accumulate, it’s no small matter when a broken link disrupts the flow of equity throughout your site since it can negatively impact search rankings for pages “downstream” of the broken link.
+Link equity, sometimes called “link juice,” is a search engine ranking factor based on the idea that certain links pass value and authority from one page to another.
+This value depends on the linking page’s authority and topical relevance.
+Topical relevance and authority take a great deal of time to accumulate.
+So it’s no small matter when a broken link disrupts the flow of equity throughout your site, since it can negatively impact search rankings for pages “downstream” of the broken link.

 How To Find Broken Links

-There are a couple of solutions to help you find broken links on your website.
+There are a few solutions to help you find broken links on your website.
+Below, are steps for:

 How To Find Broken Links on Websites Using Google Search Console